Tener/haskore-guide/doc/bach_prelude.markdown

 Output to Web
 --------------

-We first create a helper to generate midi file accessible from the web.
+We first create a helper to generate midi files accessible from the web.

 	export_to f v = render_to $ concat ["midi/", f, "/", f, "_", show v, ".midi"]